DanialArab/LLM/README.md

         Model(name='models/text-bison-001', base_model_id='', version='001', display_name='Text Bison', description='Model targeted for text generation.', input_token_limit=8196, output_token_limit=1024, supported_generation_methods=['generateText', 'countTextTokens', 'createTunedTextModel'], temperature=0.7, top_p=0.95, top_k=40)

 **text-bison-001** is the model that we use.

+Now that we have our model, we create another helper function to generate text:

+        from google.api_core import retry
+        @retry.Retry()
+        def generate_text(prompt,
+                          model=model_bison,
+                          temperature=0.0):
+            return palm.generate_text(prompt=prompt,
+                                      model=model,
+                                      temperature=temperature)

+the default temperature for the model is 0.7 but here we set it to 0.0 to make it a more **deterministic model** so we can get more consistent results based on our prompts.

+<a name="3"></a>
+## Pattern

+For all the examples we use the following pattern:

 <a name="1"></a>